 - a.
-Comply with all requirements set forth in California Public Resources Code sections 4291 through 4299, Government Code sections 51181 and 51182, Placer County Code, Chapter 9, 9.32, Part 4, California Code of Regulations, Title 14, section 1299.03, as amended from time to time, and any additional regulations adopted thereunder. - b.
-Comply with the following additional treatments: - 1.
-Provide five feet of clearance ("Buffer") by removing all combustible ground fuels and vegetation around the perimeter of any structure leaving only dirt/mineral soil, clay, or rock of an owner's choice. - 2.
-Beyond the Buffer, and up to 100 feet or to the property line, whichever is less, maintain an average pine needle/forest duff /woodchip/decorative mulch depth of one inch, and in no case exceed a maximum depth of two inches. - 3.
+Comply with all requirements set forth in California Public Resources Code sections 4291 through 4299, Government Code sections 51181 and 51182, Placer County Code, Chapter 9, 9.32, Part 4, California Code of Regulations, Title 14, section 1299.03 1299.04, as amended from time to time, and any additional regulations adopted thereunder. - b.
+Comply with the following additional treatments within 100 feet of a structure or the property lines whichever is less: - 1.
+Provide five feet of clearance ("Buffer") by removing all combustible ground fuels and vegetation around the perimeter of any structure, leaving only dirt/mineral soil, clay, or rock of an owner's choice. - 2.
+Beyond the Buffer, reduce all ground fuels and maintain an average pine needle/forest duff/woodchip/decorative mulch depth of one inch, and in no case exceed a maximum depth of two inches. - 3.
 Remove any overhanging tree limbs that are within ten feet horizontally or vertically of any structure. - 4.
 Remove all flammable vegetation within 10 feet of any part of the structure. - 5.
+Maintain a 10-foot minimum clearance next to parking lots; more may be required.

-Maintain shrubs on the entire property according to the minimum horizontal spacing between edges of shrubs based on the slope of the property as follows: - i.
+- 6. Maintain shrubs on the entire property according to the minimum horizontal spacing between edges of shrubs based on the slope of the property as follows: - i.
 0-20% slope Two times the height of the shrub - ii.
-21-40% slope Four times the height of the shrub

-- iii.
-Greater than 40% slope Six times the height of the shrub - 6.
-Remove all standing dead, diseased, pest-infested, or dying trees on the entire property. - 7.
-All trees the District or the State classifies as intermediate, co-dominant, or dominant must maintain spacing distances between tree canopies or groups of trees based on the slope of the property as follows: - i.
-0-20% slope 10 feet of canopy spacing - ii. ii.
+21-40% slope Four times the height of the shrub - iii.
+Greater than 40% slope Six times the height of the shrub - 7.
+Maintain a minimum vertical space between the top of a shrub and the bottom of lower tree branches equal to three times the height of the shrub. - 8.
+Remove all standing dead, diseased, pest-infested, or dying trees on the entire property. - 9.
+All trees the NFD or the State classifies as intermediate, co-dominant, or dominant must maintain spacing distances between tree canopies or groups of trees based on the slope of the property as follows: - i.
+0-20% slope 10 feet of canopy spacing - ii.
 21-40% slope 20 feet of canopy spacing - iii.
-Greater than 40% slope 30 feet of canopy spacing. - 8.
-All ground-level transformers or other utility boxes that may cause a spark must be kept free a distance ranging of 3 feet to 5 feet and clear of all highly flammable vegetation and ground fuels as determined by the District. - 9.
-Unless located or stored in an enclosed structure protected from any and all flying embers, all firewood and woodpiles within 30 feet of a structure must be fully wrapped with a National Fire Protection Association (NFPA)- or Northstar Fire Department-approved fire-retardant tarp.
-All firewood and woodpiles stored beyond 30 feet from a structure must: - i. have sufficient clearance so as not to convey fire to the surrounding vegetation; - ii. maintain a minimum 10 feet of ground clearance down to mineral soil; and - iii. not be located under a tree canopy. - 10.
+Greater than 40% slope 30 feet of canopy spacing. - 10.
+All ground-level transformers or other utility boxes that may cause a spark must be kept free a distance ranging of 3 feet to 5 feet and clear of all highly flammable vegetation and ground fuels as determined by the District. - 11.
+Unless located or stored in an enclosed structure protected from any and all flying embers, all firewood and woodpiles within 30 feet of a structure must be fully wrapped with a National Fire Protection Association (NFPA) or NFD-approved fire-retardant tarp.
+All firewood and woodpiles stored beyond 30 feet from a structure must: - i. have sufficient clearance so as not to convey fire to the surrounding vegetation; - ii. maintain a minimum 10 feet of ground clearance down to mineral soil; and - iii. not be located under a tree canopy. - iv. maintain the minimum 30-foot distance from any structure on neighboring property. - 12.
 All suppressed trees acting as ladder fuels must be removed.